Take Fido on a trip that's full of fun

 Before you leave, there are a few things you should check.
-Many establishments in Petite Nation allow dogs, but the rules may vary.
+Several establishments in Petite Nation allow dogs, but the rules may vary.
 Whether it’s the dog’s size, the number of dogs allowed, additional fees, or restricted access to certain areas, it’s best to confirm these details in advance.

 Hiking with Your Dog